vital-ultrasound/ai-echocardiography-for-low-resource-countries/source/PRETUS_Plugins/Plugin_fourchdetection/README.md

 # 4 chamber detection for echocardiography

-## Authors
-Author: Alberto Gomez (alberto.gomez@kcl.ac.uk)
-Contributors: Miguel Xochicale (miguel.xochicale@kcl.ac.uk)

 ## Summary
 This plug-in classifies input videos into 2 classes: Background or 4 chamber view.
 The model is implemented in Pytorch.

 ## Usage within PRETUS
-After building the standalone software, you should see the plug-in and it's help when running pretus:
+* After building plugin, you can then run launcher help
 ```
 $ ./launcher_pretus.sh -h